lancenonce/pay_pula/README.md

 * [Biconomy Sessions Key](https://www.biconomy.io/post/modular-session-keys): Read about Sessions Keys and how they work.
 * [Ethers.js](https://docs.ethers.org/v5/): A library for interacting with the Ethereum blockchain.

+## How This Project Uses Biconomy Session Keys

+This project utilizes Biconomy session keys to sign transactions with ERC-4337.
+The session keys enable gasless transactions by allowing users to interact with smart contracts without needing to hold ETH for gas fees.
+The implementation leverages Biconomy's infrastructure to manage session keys and handle transaction signing.

+### Deployed Contracts

+#### Ethereum Sepolia:
+- Pula deployed at: `0x7c0E4d8cAb5A6C0d24Bc79980779fEF3FDAD4474`
+- PulaSmartAccount implementation deployed at: `0x40C77FaB3B0031D64331a6b38A89a051d9201ed0`
+- PulaSmartAccountFactory deployed at: `0x137DAB9C2e03402CDaC6e6Af89a0b78d4BCAb956`

+#### Scroll Sepolia:
+- Pula deployed at: `0x849858e74B68523fe91a46c2A6dF927DEf8DE58b`
+- PulaSmartAccount implementation deployed at: `0xE3Bc06f1A17E59519B3F6CA5a95D2C5124A6D8fC`
+- PulaSmartAccountFactory deployed at: `0x7c0E4d8cAb5A6C0d24Bc79980779fEF3FDAD4474`

 ## Learn More